-Semester - III Paper - XIII EDN - 13 (b) Internship - II

-Duration: 4 weeks; 100 Marks
+Semester - III Paper - XIII EDN - 13 (b) Internship - II Duration: 4 weeks; 100 Marks

-Practicum Credits: 4 Internal Assessment: 100 Marks Total marks: 100
+Internal Assessment: 100 Marks

 The 2nd phase of Internship is aimed at equipping the competencies of teacher educator.
 The students of the secondary education stream will go to secondary teacher education institutions, while students of elementary education will go to elementary teacher education institutions (DIETs).